Hallur20/Assignment5Algorithms/README.md

 <h1>What we made and why</h1>

-The software starts with reading the data from Shakespeare_Complete_Works.txt file then adding the data in to a list after removing the unneeded characters.
+The software starts with reading the data from <a href="https://github.com/Hallur20/Assignment5Algorithms/blob/master/src/File/Shakespeare_Complete_Works.txt">Shakespeare_Complete_Works.txt</a> file then adding the data in to a list after removing the unneeded characters.
 The list contains the data from the file which contains only the English alphabet a-z in lowercase, as well as apostrophe.

 The software contains a “Trie” class which contains the object needed to implement a Trie, it also contains a indexOf method that takes a char in the parmeter, then it indexes it , the chat could be one of the english alphabet (a-z in to 0-25) and it also indexs the apostrophe into the number 26.